The year was 1992.

 No-one in the company would go near the new arrival.
 It was down to yours-truly to unpack everything, read the manuals, and connect everything up.
 Up until then I had never used a computer – not even at school.
-Even as a total ignoramus I was able to connect the keyboard, mouse, and monitor and power-up the Mac.
+Even as a total ignoramus I was able to connect the keyboard, mouse, and monitor.
+I pressed the power button.
 I heard the ‘bong’.

 I was in love.

 After a couple of years, I was headhunted and moved to another company.
 At first I was doing the same sorts of things, but the new company had many more products.
 I had the chance to play with QuarkXPress, IRIS inkjet printers, and the Quantel Paintbox.
-I got to use Silicon Graphics workstations and servers, and was even given my very own laptop – a PowerBook G3.
+I got to use Silicon Graphics workstations and servers, and was even given my very own laptop.
+An Apple laptop.
+A PowerBook G3.

 I learned how to use more and more software.
-As well as Photoshop I learned K2, which eventually became Adobe InDesign.
+As well as Photoshop I learned K2, a DTP application that eventually became Adobe InDesign.
 I learned about Live Picture, Dicomed Imaginator, and Alias Wavefront.
 I learned about UNIX and Linux, about the command-line interface, and about 3D modelling and animation.
 No matter what the capabilities of the systems and software, I would always gravitate back to the Mac.

-Even today, while I no longer use an iPhone and choose not to have an iPad, the Mac is where I’m at home.
+Even today, while I no longer use an iPhone as my everyday device and choose not to have an iPad, the Mac is where I’m at home.
 I see the Mac as being a big part of the reason why I’m here, doing what I do – and love to do – today.

 Thanks for everything, Steve.